 AACN Member deans/directors and faculty wishing to explore volunteer leadership opportunities within the organization are invited to register their interest by completing the online Opportunities for Engagement and Member Interest and Expertise Survey, located in My AACN under "Update My Profile".

-Typically, members are involved in the work of AACN in a progression that often begins with service on task forces, subcommittees, committees, and special appointments.
+Typically, members are involved in the work of AACN in a progression that often begins with service on task forces, subcommittees, committees, and advisory groups.
 Members would then have the service experience to be selected for placement on the ballot for an elected position.
 The Nominating Committee, an elected committee, is comprised of senior leadership in the organization and comes later in the progression.

-Task Force Participation: Task forces are established by the AACN Board of Directors to focus on issues of primary concern to nursing school deans and faculty.
-Recent task forces have prepared action plans and recommendations to address leadership transition, education and regulation for professional nursing, the professional clinical doctorate.
+Task Forces: Task forces are established by the AACN Board of Directors to focus on issues of primary concern to nursing school deans and faculty.
+Recent task forces have prepared action plans and recommendations to address nursing academic progression, the preferred vision of the professoriate, and the vision of nursing education.

 Time commitment: Task forces generally meet twice a year during the Spring Annual and Fall Semiannual Meetings as well as via regular conference calls.
 Some task forces require additional in-person meetings.

 Advisory Groups: Advisory groups are established based on strategic priorities of the organization.
 Appointments are typically 1-2 years.